OpenDashboards/od-shindig-docker/bootstrap/README.md

-# od-shindig-docker
+# Shindig Bootstrap

-Sample bootstrapping recipes for the Apache Shindig server.
+The most basic installation of the Shindig server.